Pre-colonial Makhzen: Administration

 The Empire of Morocco was divided into provinces, and these were divided into districts.
 Provinces were governed by a qāḍī, while districts were governed by sheikhs.
 The qāḍīs were appointed by the sultan in the Moroccan capital of Fes.
 Each village was governed by a muqaddam, who was responsible for order among the governed civilians.
 Governors were appointed from the most influential people of their tribe or district.
 Their duty was to levy taxes for the imperial treasury and to maintain order, and could punish by fine, imprisonment or foot whipping.
 Only the sultan of Morocco had the right to give the direct order of capital punishment.
 Most of these governors, in addition to the police force, were unpaid officials.
 It was only until the recommendations and advice of Sir John Drummond Hay during the reign of Sultan Muhammad IV bin Abd al-Rahman (1859-1873) that the plan of paying administrators was introduced, following the Anglo-Moroccan Treaty of 1856, to the great advantage of the treasury.
 However, great fraud and irregularities remained.

 Tribal loyalties

-State power was based on a system of personal loyalty to the sultan, which was exchanged for protection.
-State authority extended to Arab tribes and Berber tribes that pledged allegiance to the Sultan.
-Pre-colonial Morocco in the eighteenth and nineteenth centuries had no clear state boundaries nor clear temporal subjects.
-There were tribes that refused the sultan's authority and taxes, in areas known as Bilād as-Siba, lawless areas outside the control of the Moroccan sultans.
-Increasing taxes were often resisted by semi-autonomous tribes and towns, causing rebellions.
+State power was based on a system of personal loyalty to the sultan in exchange for protection.
+State authority extended to Arab and Berber tribes that pledged allegiance to the sultan.
+Precolonial Morocco in the eighteenth and nineteenth centuries had no clear state boundaries nor clear temporal subjects.
+Some tribes refused to recognize the sultan's authority and pay taxes, in areas known as Bilād as-Siba, lawless regions outside the control of the Moroccan sultans.
+Increasing taxation was often resisted by semi-autonomous tribes and towns, leading to rebellions.
 Arab tribes provided a significant force to the sultan's army.
-They were known as the Guich, Arab tribes that served as troops and military garrisons, as well as to protect the outskirts of the capital and to suppress rebellions.
+They were known as the Guich, Arab tribes that served as troops and garrisons, as well as to protect the outskirts of the capital and to suppress rebellions.